-A. Experimental Setup
+3.1 Experimental Setup

-We conduct our experiments on a LG Nexus 4 running Android 5.1, that connects to a Wi-Fi access point under our control.
-(Note that we secure the Wi-Fi network using WPA2 to prevent unauthorized connections and ensure that we only capture intended traffic.)
-We assume an attacker that has access to a non-rooted device, controls the Wi-Fi the victim connects to, and is able to decrypt encrypted traffic.
+We conduct our experiments on a LG Nexus 4 running Android 5.1, connected to a Wi-Fi access point under our control.
+(Note that the Wi-Fi network was secured using WPA2 to prevent unauthorized connections and ensure that only intended traffic was captured.)
 Our intention is to examine what a random attacker can access from an app advertised as privacy-enhancing, and what can be deduced as regards privacy-enhancing claims.
-We perform actions that include: sign-up, login, profile edit, send/read messages, while at the same time, monitoring traffic transmitted and received by the apps.
+Hence, we assume an adversary that cannot elevate her privilege nor have access to a rooted device.
+We perform actions including sign-up, login, profile editing, sending/reading messages, while monitoring traffic transmitted and received by the apps.
 We collect traffic using Wireshark and analyze unencrypted traffic to check for sensitive information transmitted in the clear.
-We also rely on HTTP proxies such as Fiddler [1] and SSLSplit [4] to mount Man-in-The-Middle (MiTM) attacks and decrypt HTTPS traffic.
+We also rely on HTTP proxies such as Fiddler [2] and SSLSplit [8] to mount Man-in-The-Middle (MiTM) attacks and decrypt HTTPS traffic.
 Proxying is supported in two ways:

-- 1) Regular Proxy: We install the Fiddler HTTP proxy [1] on a Windows 8.1 laptop (which also acts as Wi-Fi access point), listening on port 8888, and manually configure the smartphone to connect to the proxy.
-We also install Fiddler's CA certificate on the smartphone and laptop to allow HTTPS traffic decryption. - 2) Transparent Proxy: Some Android apps are programmed to ignore proxy settings, so Fiddler does not accept/forward their packets.
+- 1. Regular Proxy: We install the Fiddler HTTP proxy [2] on a Windows 8.1 laptop (which also acts as Wi-Fi access point), listening on port 8888, and manually configure the smartphone to connect to the proxy.
+Figure 1(a) illustrates our proxy setup using Fiddler.
+We also install Fiddler's CA certificate on the smartphone and laptop to allow HTTPS traffic decryption. - 2.
+Transparent Proxy: Some Android apps are programmed to ignore proxy settings, so Fiddler does not accept/forward their packets.
 This happens with Telegram, Wickr (non-CSS/JS), and Frankly Chat (chat packets).
-Therefore, we set up a transparent proxy using SSLSplit MiTM proxy [4] set to listen on port 9014 on a Linux desktop running Fedora 22, which also acts as a Wi-Fi access point.
+Therefore, we set up a transparent proxy as shown in Figure 1(b) using SSLsplit MiTM proxy [8] set to listen on port 9014 on a Linux desktop running Fedora 22, which also acts as a Wi-Fi access point.
 We use iptables to redirect to port 9014 all traffic to ports 80, 443, and 5228 (GCM).
-As SSLSplit uses a CA certificate to generate leaf certificates for the HTTPS servers each app connects to, we generate and install a CA certificate on the smartphone, and pass it to SSLSplit running on the Linux machine.
+As SSLsplit uses a CA certificate to generate leaf certificates for the HTTPS servers each app connects to, we generate and install a CA certificate on the smartphone, and pass it to SSLsplit running on the Linux machine.

-B. Results
+3.2 Results

-We now present the results of our dynamic analysis, which are also summarized in Table II.
+We now present the results of our dynamic analysis, which are also summarized in Table 2.

 No Proxy.
 We start by simply analyzing traffic captured by Wireshark and observe that Secret and Frankly Chat send sensitive information in the clear.
 Specifically, in Frankly Chat, the Android advertising ID (a unique identifier) is transmitted in the clear, via an HTTP GET request, along with Device Name.
-The list of actions (e.g. start chat, edit profile, set passcode etc.) a user performs on Frankly Chat can also be observed from the request URL.
+The list of actions a user performs on Frankly Chat can also be observed from the request URL.
 Secret instead leaks Google Maps location requests (and responses) via HTTP GET.

 Regular Proxy.
 Using Fiddler as a MiTM proxy, we notice that Confide and Whisper do not complete connection with their servers due to certificate pinning.
 Note that Whisper started implementing pinning after an update on April 22, 2015.
-Prior to that, one could capture Whisper traffic via Fiddler and access location and user ID.
-We also notice that Frankly Chat hashes passwords using MD5 without salt, while Snapchat sends usernames and passwords without hashing.
-Although inconsistently, Snapchat also sends previous "expired" chat messages to the other party even though these are not displayed on the UI.1
+Prior to that, one could capture Whisper traffic via Fiddler and access location and